-- Lipids are defined as a group of organic compounds that are insoluble in water but soluble in organic solvents such as benzene, ether and chloroform - Lipids include fats, oils, waxes, phospholipids, cholesterol, bile salts, steroid hormones, sphingolipids, eicosanoids, fat-soluble vitamins (vitamins A, D, E, and K) and others. - Lipids are largely hydrocarbon in nature and they represent highly reduced forms of carbon and, upon oxidation in metabolism, yield large amounts of energy. - The lipids found in biological systems are either hydrophobic [containing only nonpolar groups example triacylglycerols] or amphipathic (amphiphilic), which means they possess both polar and nonpolar groups example fatty acids. - Lipids are not polymers because lipids are not composed of repeating units of the same molecules or atoms.
+- Lipids are organic compounds that are insoluble in water but soluble in organic solvents such as benzene, ether and chloroform - Lipids include fats, oils, waxes, phospholipids, cholesterol, bile salts, steroid hormones, sphingolipids, eicosanoids, fat-soluble vitamins (vitamins A, D, E, and K) and others. - The lipids found in biological systems are either hydrophobic [containing only nonpolar groups example triacylglycerols] or amphipathic (amphiphilic), which means they possess both polar and nonpolar groups example fatty acids. - Lipids are not polymers because lipids are not composed of repeating units of the same molecules or atoms.